cobblebob/cobblebob/README.md

   <p>⟢ -15 IWEC pls.</p>
     <p>⟢ Anybody who claims to have no DNI list</p>
+    <p>⟢ Bears 'n' Birds and SpeedingBullet.
+Grouping these two bc I've encountered people who've tried to force it on me.</p>
     <p>⟢ Dandy's World, TF2 fans/shippers, especially Medic, Pyro, and Scout fans/shippers.
 People can be weird with them.</p>
     <p>⟢ Forsaken, Homestuck, Mouthwashing</p>
     <p>⟢ Fruitcake shippers.
 I hc them as adoptive siblings, and people have tried to force it on me.<p>